ChainAgnostic/namespaces/tezos/caip2.md

 ### Chain ID alias

 The Tezos community recognizes the different chains according to human readable names, which are called the "[Networks][]".
-The Octez RPC, for example, allows you to connect to three predefined networks:
+The Octez RPC, for example, allows you to connect to three predefined networks by alias:

 ```bash
 # mainnet (default)